Kraego/STM32-MiniOS/README.md

 * A implementation to use in production.
 If you need preemptive multithreading use RTOS or something similar.
 * Portable to other platforms (Stackframe definition specific for ARM Cortex-M4)

+## How to port this to another platform?
+1. You need everything in *Usercode/Concurrency* + *debug.c, debug.h*
+2. Adaptions in *scheduler.c*
+   1. redefine *t_stackFrame* according to your platform
+   2. allocate stackframe correct in *allocateStack*
+   3. change interrupt stuff to match your platform
+      1. if you not using *cmsis_gcc.h* find out how to set/get the stackpointer
+      2. yield ... exit pending interrupt
+      3. *void TIM1_CC_IRQHandler()* - this is the timer interupt for preemptive scheduling
+      4. *timers_init()* - creating a timer which calls the the timer interrupt at a rate of *TIMESLICE_MS*

 ## About